gprMax/gprMax/docs/source/openmp_mpi.rst

 Eddie
 -----

-Eddie is the Edinburgh Compute and Data Facility (ECDF) - http://www.ed.ac.uk/information-services/research-support/research-computing/ecdf/high-performance-computing - run by the University of Edinburgh.
+Eddie is the `Edinburgh Compute and Data Facility (ECDF) <http://www.ed.ac.uk/information-services/research-support/research-computing/ecdf/high-performance-computing>`_ run by the `University of Edinburgh <http://www.ed.ac.uk>`_.
 The following are useful notes to get gprMax installed and running on eddie3 (the third iteration of the cluster):

 * Git is already installed on eddie3, so you don't need to install it through Anaconda, you can proceed directly to cloning the gprMax GitHub repository with ``git clone https://github.com/gprMax/gprMax.git``

 * Anaconda is already installed as an application module on eddie3.
-You should follow these instructions (https://www.wiki.ed.ac.uk/display/ResearchServices/Anaconda) to ensure Anaconda environments will be created in a suitable location (not your home directory as you will rapidly run out of space).
+You should follow `these instructions <https://www.wiki.ed.ac.uk/display/ResearchServices/Anaconda>`_ to ensure Anaconda environments will be created in a suitable location (not your home directory as you will rapidly run out of space).
 Before you proceed to create the Anaconda environment for gprMax you must make sure the OpenMPI module is loaded with ``module load openmpi``.
 This is neccessary so that the ``mpi4py`` Python module is correctly linked to OpenMPI.
 You can then create the Anaconda environment with ``conda env create -f conda_env.yml``

 * You should then activate the gprMax Anaconda environment, and build and install gprMax according the standard installation procedure.